Fabiano2007/TicTacToe-Project/Leona.md

 <br>
 Job: Application Developer 1.
 Year

-<p> Hello, My Name is Leona Istrefi and i am 15 years old.
-I live in Dietikon and i go to school in Zurich (TBZ).
-Last Year, i got an Apprenticship at Accenture AG in Zurich as an Applicationdeveloper.
-At Home i have one younger Brother who's 12 years old and an younger sister who is 10 years old.
-Currently i am working on a TicTacToe Project for school.
-In This Project i am mainly doing the Documentation, which is taking up a lot of time.The Documentation is a very serious part of this Project and i am glad it i s</p>
+<p> Hello, My Name is Leona Istrefi and i am here for the docummenting part of our project.
+I am Documenting everything that happens on README with IPERKA.
+I am very invested into the documentation and push everything that is needed on GitHu </p>

 <hr>